 Pregnant women usually experience constipation because of an increased level of progesterone which relaxes the muscles in the digestives track.
 The digested food moves through the intestine slowly resulting in constipation.
 During pregnancy ensure that you consume high fibre food items.
 Drink plenty of fluids.
 Juices high on fibre content will be a good option.

-Being pregnant is not all about happiness of conceiving a child.
+Being pregnant is not all about the happiness of conceiving a child.
 It saps you of your energy, drops your body glucose levels and creates a sense of perpetual tiredness and fatigue.
 For a petite woman, conceiving can add on to their woes.
 Fatigue is a common form of discomfort faced by women predominantly during their first trimester.

 Fatigue and insomnia tend to reoccur during the last month of pregnancy as well.
-A hot shower, massage or a hot drink will aid you in the rejuvenating and relaxation process.
+A hot shower, a massage or a hot drink will aid you in the rejuvenating and relaxation process.
 Remember that only if you take care of yourself can you take care of your baby.

 A very common problem faced by women is leg cramps.
 This occurs because you are carrying your weight and your child’s weight puts an added pressure on your knees.
-Increase your calcium intake not just in your food but also take a calcium supplement to enable your body to cope with physiological changes during pregnancy
+Increase your calcium intake not just in your food but also take a calcium supplement to enable your body to cope with physiological changes during pregnancy.

 Lower back pain is a common complaint of pregnant women.
 This occurs owing to the baby weight which causes a change in the posture.
 Do not stand in one position for longer durations.
 Pelvic rock exercise will help you ease the pain as it will strengthen the lower back muscles and removed stress experienced by the back owing to an increases weight on the front of the body.

-One of the most common worry during pregnancy is fear of miscarriage.
+One of the most common worries during pregnancy is fear of miscarriage.
 It is important to take extra care, in the early stages of pregnancy but there is no need to stress out.
-One of the common misconceptions about miscarriage is that it occurs only due to things done by mother.
+One of the common misconceptions about miscarriage is that it occurs only due to things are done by mother.
 Bad eating habits, lifestyle issues and mismanagement of any underlying illness can lead to miscarriage.
 Large number of miscarriages is caused due to foetus abnormalities.
 So there is no use of worrying about miscarriages just take care of yourself and be happy.

 Almost all the pregnant women are worried about painful labour experience.
 But it is absolutely normal and the best part is that it is temporary and forgotten by women soon after delivery.

-Healthy diet is very essential during pregnancy.
+A healthy diet is very essential during pregnancy.
 If you are pregnant then you must be getting various suggestions regarding your eating habits and their effect on your child.
 But before fixing to any diet plan it is better to consult your gynaecologist.
 You must avoid junk and deep fried food.
 Make sure that your diet contains more of fibre, essential vitamins and minerals.

-These are common discomforts faced by pregnant women, but can be effectively addressed by following the above mentioned guidelines.
+These are common discomforts faced by pregnant women but can be effectively addressed by following the above-mentioned guidelines.

-Read related articles on Pregnancy Symptoms
+Read more articles on Pregnancy.